FourteenBrush/loom/README.md

 - Bootstrap phase (API dependency needed), build file compilation and initialization
 - Configuration phase, build() gets called
 - Execution phase, actual compilation

+## Thoughts

+What happens with transitive dependencies?
+Is it possible to have incompatible dependencies?